 Figure 1.
-Seagrass Distribution and Composition Adjacent to Fisherman Islands 2021, Showing 1 m LAT Contours
+Seagrass Distribution and Composition Adjacent to Fisherman Islands 2023, Showing 1 m LAT Contours

-- Zostera Depth Range Reductions in 2021-22: The maximum seagrass depth range (SDR) of Zostera mulleri also contracted in the monitoring period at all sites, most likely due to broad-scale reductions in light climate.
-SDR in 2022 was similar to levels recorded following major flooding in 2013 (Figure 2).
-Based on trends between 2013-21, Zostera meadow recovery would be expected to occur in the order of 2-6 years in the absence of further floodevents, varying among sites. - Upper Limit of Seagrass Meadows.
-The landward margin of Zostera muelleri meadows expanded at Fisherman Islands between 2021 and 2022.
-It is hypothesised that lower than average maximum temperatures provided favourable seagrass growing conditions in shallow waters during 2021-22. - Macroalgae Beds.
-A variety of macroalgae species were recorded, with the fleshy brown algae Hydroclathrus and Sargassum, and the red alga Hypnea, typically the most abundant.
+- Zostera Depth Range Variations in 2022-23: The maximum seagrass depth range (SDR) of Zostera mulleri expanded at the following sites: Manly (Transects J and K), Fisherman Island (Transect F only) and Cleveland (Transect Q only).
+SDR contracted at all other sites.
+Based on trends between 2013-21 (Figure 2), Zostera meadow recovery would be expected to occur in the order of 2-6 years after the 2022 flood event (in the absence of further flood events).
+Increases in Zostera mulleri SDR at some sites in 2023 indicate that the meadows have begun to recover. - Upper Limit of Seagrass Meadows.
+The landward margin of Zostera muelleri meadows expanded at Fisherman Islands between 2022 and 2023.
+It is hypothesised that lower than average maximum temperatures provided favourable seagrass growing conditions in shallow waters during 2022-23. - Macroalgae Beds.
+A variety of macroalgae species were recorded in seagrass meadows.
+The brown algae Padina being the most abundant, followed by Hydroclathrus and Sargassum.
 The native green alga Caulerpa taxifolia replaced large areas of seagrass in western Moreton Bay during 2000s, but has been sparse to absent since 2009.
-This species is intolerant of low salinity, and its disappearance from the study area coincided with major flood events (2010 and 2013). - FPE Effects.
-Since the construction of the FPE, there has been a long-term trend of seagrass meadow expansion at Fisherman Islands.
+This species is intolerant of low salinity, and its disappearance from the study area coincided with major flood events (2010 and 2013). - FPE Seawall Effects.
+Since the construction of the FPE, there has been a longterm trend of seagrass meadow expansion at Fisherman Islands.
 The long-term trend of seagrass meadow expansion is consistent with predictions of the Future Port Expansion Impact Assessment Study, which suggested that land reclamation would enhance growing conditions for nearby seagrass meadows.

 Figure 2.
 Zostera seagrass depth range at Fisherman Islands transect F and H, and the average (±SE) for control sites.
-Rainfall in the 12 months leading to the survey is also shown
+The Water Quality Objective (WQO) is shown for Waterloo Bay.
+Rainfall in the 12 months leading to the survey is also shown (BOM, 2023)